 Default 3: One Food Swap

 Tracking: Each evening, mark three boxes: wake time held, movement done, swap made.
 Three out of three is the goal.
 Two out of three is fine.
-One out of three means something in the design is wrong — adjust the design, not your self-assessment.
+One out of three means something in the design is wrong — adjust the design, not the self-assessment.

 Week 3: Wealth Foundations